-Over forty paramedics from the north-east have completed an intensive working at height and rescue training course delivered using the Offshore Renewable Energy (ORE) Catapult’s 27m high wind turbine training tower at the National Renewable Energy Centre in Blyth.
+Over 40 paramedics from North East England have completed an intensive working at height and rescue training course delivered using the Offshore Renewable Energy (ORE) Catapult’s 27m high wind turbine training tower at its National Renewable Energy Centre in Blyth.

 The team from the North East Ambulance Service Hazardous Area Response Team were able to familiarise themselves with onshore wind turbines and undertake emergency procedures.